epccs/epccs/experience.md

 Electrical Engineering support for new and existing equipment

-- Eagle was used to do schematics for fluid calibration equipment
+- Used Eagle to do schematics for fluid calibration equipment (prover.)
-- Electricians followed schematics to wire equipment during assembly
+- Provided electricians schematics to wire equipment during assembly.
-- Schematics were provided to CSA for Hazardous Area (C1D1, Ex d, ia, nA) certification.
+- Provided schematics to CSA for Hazardous Area (C1D1, Ex d, ia, nA) certification.
-- Example schematics for equipment (Prover) integration with flow meter and flow computer.
+- Provided schematics to the integrator for interfacing the equipment (prover) to the flow computer.
-- More schematics for calibration process that interfaced the prover module and data acquisition module.
+- Provided schematics to the flow lab that show interface with data acquisition module and equipment.
 - Studied optical switches used to measure volume START and STOP flags.
-- Studied Pulse interpolation but mistakenly believed the timing was measured with interrupts.
+- Studied Pulse interpolation, which MCU's can measure if they have capture hardware.
-- Studied signal conditioners for flow meter pick-off before understanding variable reluctance sensors.
+- Studied flow meter pick-off signal conditioners and gained understanding of variable reluctance sensors.
-- Transmitters included Rosemont 3051 PT & 3144P TT with 4-20mA output.
+- Experience with Rosemont 3051 PT & 3144P TT 4-20mA transmitters.
-- Instrumentation included Micro Motion 2700 & 2200 Coriolis meter.
+- Experience with Micro Motion 2700 & 2200 Coriolis meter.

 ## Engineering Contractor at Aerotek